|Jesse H. and Mary Gibbs Jones

 Dr. Richard Boehm

 As holder of the Jesse H. Jones Distinguished Chair, Dr. Boehm also serves as Director of the Gilbert M. Grosvenor Center for Geographic Education, whose mission is to research and develop new methods for teaching geography and to influence changes in public policy that elevate the importance of geography in societies throughout the world.
-Dr. Boehm is also Co-coordinator of the Texas Alliance for Geographic Education.
+Dr. Boehm is also Co-director of the National Center for Geography Education.
 He has received numerous awards for his work, including "Distinguished Geography Educator" by the National Geographic Society, the George J. Miller Award for Distinguished Service by the National Council for Geographic Education (NCGE) and Grosvenor Honors in Geographic Education by the Association of American Geographers.

 Dr. Boehm is the Executive Editor for the scholarly journal Research in Geographic Education, and has authored several best selling geography and social studies books for grades K-12.
 He has received the Journal of Geography award for "best article" and has been honored with NCGE's Distinguished Teaching Achievement Award.
 He is a co-author of Guidelines for Geographic Education, 1984 and Geography for Life, model national standards in geography in 1994.